giuliohome/ExampleAKS/README.md

 ## Helm v3

-Enable ingress controller (but notice that the application gateway is quite expensinve in Azure).
+Instead of enabling the ingress controller (notice that the level 7 application gateway is quite expensinve in Azure), we can use [the IP and DNS label](https://docs.microsoft.com/en-us/azure/aks/ingress-static-ip?tabs=azure-cli#ip-and-dns-label).

 ```
-helm install nginx-ingress nginx-stable/nginx-ingress --create-namespace --namespace dev-bikesharing
+helm install nginx-ingress nginx-stable/nginx-ingress --create-namespace --namespace dev-bikesharing --set controller.service.loadBalancerIP=52.154.208.72
 helm install bikesharing . --dependency-update --namespace dev-bikesharing --atomic --wait
 ```

 # Online Demo

 I can put the AKS cloudnative demo [online](http://dev-bikesharing.bikesharingweb.giuliohome.com/), thanks to the dns of Cloudflare site hosting, but I'll have to destroy it to ensure that the assets don't accumulate unwanted costs while sitting unused.
-It can be easily recreated via terraform and helm.
+It can be easily recreated via [terraform](https://docs.microsoft.com/en-us/azure/developer/terraform/create-k8s-cluster-with-tf-and-aks) and helm.